BOI Reporting Service

 The Corporate Transparency Act

 Prior to the CTA, state statutes defined what kind of information a business had to tell the government about who owned it.
 So in Wyoming, for example—a state known for strong privacy protections for business owners—an LLC’s owners could maintain complete anonymity by hiring a registered agent.
 The result was that not even law enforcement could find out who owned a Wyoming LLC, and scammers and other bad actors were easily able to evade accountability.
-The Corporate Transparency Act changed this, requiring most businesses to disclose identifying information about who owns and controls their business to the U.S. Department of the Treasury.
+The Corporate Transparency Act changed this, requiring non-US formed businesses to disclose identifying information about who owns and controls their business to the U.S. Department of the Treasury.

 Who Can See My BOI Report?